Student Affairs & Student Support Services

 Computer access is available with standard campus software and internet connectivity for all current MSU Billings students during City College campus hours in the student lounge, 1st floor of the Technology and Health Sciences buildings.

 Wireless Internet Access

-The campus has wireless access available to students in common study areas, academic buildings, residence halls, and dining facilities.
-This access is available in the Student Union, Library, Liberal Arts, College of Education, City College Tech and Health Sciences Buildings, Academic Support Center, and McDonald Hall.
-Students may bring their computers to the to the Information Technology staff at City College at MSU Billings or the Information Technology Office in College of Education room 401 for assistance with connecting to the MSUB wirelessnetwork.
-This provides a secure connection to the student campus resources.
+Both campuses have wireless internet access available to students in common study areas, academic buildings, residence halls, dining facilities, and most indoor areas.
+Students may bring their computers to the Information Commons or to the Information Technology staff at City College for assistance with connecting to the MSUB wireless network.
+The network to connect to is MSUB-mobile by, logging in with a NetID and password.
+This provides a secure, fast connection to the internet.